 This committee co-ordinates the Club's activities in supporting international causes and Rotary projects.

 Funds are donated as required for Shelterboxes and Lifeboxes to provide emergency help to disaster areas abroad; and other projects such as Sand Dams in developing countries are activively supported.

 The Club also actively supports and raises funds for our projects overseas, such as the refurbishment of Ebenezer School in Livingstone, Zambia.

-Annual reunions with our sister clubs, the Rotary Clubs of Erlangen Germany and Aubusson France, take place bi-annually.
-The 2018 reunion is top be hosted by our Club in York in May 2018.
-Reports on these can be found here
+Get-togethers with our sister clubs, the Rotary Clubs of Erlangen Germany and Aubusson France, take place bi-annually.
+The 2018 reunion is to be hosted by our Club in York in May 2018.
+Reports on these events can be found here

 Regular fundraising events such as sales at St Crux, Curry Nights and "small change collections" ("Change the World") continue to be a great success.
 The FR team co-ordinates these as well as other fundraising ventures.

-In addition, the team oversees "one-off" fundraising events, examples being Big Band concerts and similar events; and the "York90" internet fundraiser during the Club's 90th year.
+In addition, the team oversees "one-off" fundraising events, examples being Big Band and other musical concerts and similar events; and the "York90" internet fundraiser during the Club's 90th year.

 Membership Development and Retention - Team Leader - Kevin Grogan